SAP/spartacus-docs/_pages/home/pre-release-information.md

 7. `yarn start`
 8. Browse to http://localhost:4200

-   Note: The OCC prefix now defaults to occ/v2 and is no longer shown by default in app.module.ts, although you can add it.
+   Note: The OCC prefix now defaults to `occ/v2` and is no longer shown by default in `app.module.ts`, although you can add it.

-### Building a B2B Spartacus store
+### Building a B2B Spartacus Store

-For B2B store, including B2B Checkout and Commerce Organization (ensure you have Powertools installed in backend)
+The following steps are for B2B store features, including B2B Checkout and Commerce Organization.
+Ensure you have Powertools installed in your back end.

 1. `ng new b2bstore --style=scss`
-2. `cd b2bstore`
+1. `cd b2bstore`
-3. `ng add @spartacus/schematics@rc`
+1. `ng add @spartacus/schematics@rc`
-4. `ng add @spartacus/organization@rc` < adds B2B Commerce Organization module
+1. `ng add @spartacus/organization@rc`

+    This step adds the B2B Commerce Organization module.
-4. In `src/app/app.module.ts`, check that `baseUrl` points to your server (localhost is default)
+1. In `src/app/app.module.ts`, check that `baseUrl` points to your server (`localhost` is default).
-5. In `src/app/app.module.ts`, update `context` as needed - for example
+1. In `src/app/app.module.ts`, update `context` as needed.
+The following is an example:

-    ```
+    ```ts
     context: {
       urlParameters: ['baseSite', 'language', 'currency'],
       baseSite: ['powertools-spa'],